ashleychampagne/Web-Scraping-Toolkit/Twitter-with-Twint-Workflow.md

 ##### Useful parameters
 * Search for tweets from specific users:
     Include "-u " followed by the username the of twitter user you want to search for tweets from.
-    For example, the following command accesses all of the tweets from Elon Musk:
+    For example, the following command accesses all of the tweets from Elon Musk.
+Note that Elon Musk has **many** tweets so this may take a couple minutes to run.
+You can interupt any search using control-z.
     ~~~
     twint -u elonmusk
     ~~~